4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 Do you dread planning a novel, or love it?
 Plotters and pantsers often have different perspectives—but which one are you?

-Declaring yourself as a plotter or pantser is like being asked to pick a house in Hogwarts: are you House Planner or House Pantser?
-Which one?
+Declaring yourself a plotter or pantser is like being asked to pick a house at Hogwarts: are you House Planner or House Pantser?

-In your writing career, I can guarantee you’ll connect with writers from both “houses,” and I’m not sure there will ever be a definitive answer to one team being better than the other.
+In your writing journey, I can guarantee you’ll connect with writers from both “houses,” and I’m not sure there will ever be a definitive answer to one team being better than the other.

 However, I do think there are extreme benefits to planning a novel.
 If nothing else, there are four key reasons why planning a novel will speed up your writing process when writing your first draft—and next drafts.